aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

   <span style="display: block; text-align: center;"><em>Figure 21: Streamlit Agent Application</em></span>
 </p>

 While the demonstrated solution showcases the capabilities of Agents and Knowledge base for Amazon Bedrock, it is important to understand that this solution is not Production-ready.
 Rather, it serves as a conceptual guide for developers aiming to create personalized agents for their own specific tasks and automated workflows.
-Developers aiming for production deployment should refine and adapt this initial model, keeping in mind the several key considerations outlined in this [Amazon Bedrock generative AI agent blog](https://aws.amazon.com/blogs/machine-learning/build-generative-ai-agents-with-amazon-bedrock-amazon-dynamodb-amazon-kendra-amazon-lex-and-langchain/).
+Developers aiming for production deployment should refine and adapt this initial model, keeping in mind the several key considerations outlined in the [Amazon Bedrock generative AI agent blog](https://aws.amazon.com/blogs/machine-learning/build-generative-ai-agents-with-amazon-bedrock-amazon-dynamodb-amazon-kendra-amazon-lex-and-langchain/).

 ## Resources
 - [Generative AI on AWS](https://aws.amazon.com/generative-ai/)